 345 N. Broadway, (414) 223-0345

-The Wicked Hop has an interesting menu which includes names like Eggs Benedict XVI and Sierra Padre.
-Plus if you're in the mood for a drink, there are seven brunch drinks on the menu including the expensive and large The Glass Slipper ($24 with a $75 deposit) which is the house Bloody Mary served in a 96.628-ounce German boot.
-Brunch is served Sunday 10 a.m. to 2 p.m., with prices ranging from $2 (a la carte items) to $12.95.
+The Wicked Hop has an interesting menu which includes names like Eggs Benedict XVI and the Elvis Impersonator French toast Fonzarelli.
+Plus if you're in the mood for a drink, there are seven brunch drinks on the menu including the expensive and large Glass Slipper ($24 with a $75 deposit) which is the house Bloody Mary served in a 96.628-ounce German boot.
+Brunch is served Sunday 10 a.m. to 2 p.m., with prices ranging from $2 (a la carte items) to $12.

 1818 N. Hubbard St., (414) 374-8480

-Wolf Peach offers a wide array of delicious brunch items from savory to sweet, including the hash of the day ($9), gingerbread pancakes ($8) and a variety of wood-fired pizzas.
-Brunch is served on Saturdays and Sundays from 10 a.m. to 2 p.m., with prices ranging from $8 to 13.
+Wolf Peach offers a wide array of delicious brunch items from savory to sweet, including corned beef hash ($11), mascarpone stuffed French toast ($10) and a variety of wood-fired pizzas.
+Brunch is served on Saturdays and Sundays from 10 a.m. to 3 p.m., with prices ranging from $8 to $14.

 Devon's Seafood & Grill in the Bayshore mall has a FABOULOUS brunch.
 It is served on Sun.'s from 10-2.
 The cost is $24 but....you don't pay extra for any non-alcoholic drink.
 That means, coffee,orange juice, milk whatever they serve that's NA is included.
 No other brunch does that.
 Bloody Mary's and mimosa's are only $4.50 and 1/2 price bottles of wine all day.
 The brunch selections are UNBELIEVABLE!!!
 This our FAVORITE brunch!!
 FEATURING OMELET BAR HAND CARVED BEEF TENDERLOIN MADE TO ORDER BELGIUM WAFFLES FROM THE EMPORIUM TABLE SEASONAL FRESH FRUIT CHAR CRUSTED AHI TUNA GRILLED ASAPARGUS SALAD WITH WALNUT VIANIAGRETTE ASSORTED SMOKED FISH PEEL & EAT SHRIMP VEGETABLE SPRING ROLLS ENGLISH CUCUMBER & FETA SALAD ASSORTED CHEESES ON THE HOT SIDE SCRAMBLED EGGS SHRIMP ENCHILADAS ALMOND CRUSTED TILAPIA SWEET POTATO CORN HASH APPLEWOOD SMOKED BACON SAUSAGE THAI CHICKEN WINGS JAMBALAYA LOBSTER MAC NCHEESE CHICKEN PICCATA SAUTEED GREEN BEANS ROASTED YUKON GOLD POTATOES DESSERT TABLE CARROT CAKE CHOCOLATE COVERED STRAWBERRIES KEY LIME TARTS GRAND MARNIER WHITE CHOCOLATE MOUSSE PANNA COTTA